-The Bank has operations or dealings with existing or potential customers in most countries in the world.
-These operations and dealings include:
+The Bank has operations or dealings with existing and potential customers in most countries in the world.
+These operations and dealings include working through:

-- subsidiaries and branches in many countries; - representative offices in many other countries; and

-- one or more representatives assigned to serve customers in a large number of additional countries.
+- subsidiaries and branches in many countries; - representative offices in many other countries; and - one or more representatives assigned to serve customers in a large number of additional countries.

-The following paragraphs describe the business activities of each corporate division:
+The following paragraphs describe the business operations in the different segments: